 The more work experience you accumulate in your industry the more likely you are to get roles within than industry or domain.

 What is the best time to quit to prepare for CAT?

 It might seem as if I am speaking about aspirants who are already at a particular level, say 85 percentile.
-It might seem that if you are someone who is very out of touch with Math, you will need a more time.
+It might seem that if you are someone who is very out of touch with Math, you will need more time.
 But these arguments assume that you will have done no prep till August, which is not the case.
 Even if we consider these concerns legitimate since you know yourself better than I ever will, given that I know the CAT better than you ever will, your break should not start earlier than 1-June.

-So at the most your break will need to start 6 months before the CAT, not before that.
+So at most your break will need to start 6 months before the CAT, not before that.

 What you should be doing if you quit before August

 If after going through the post so far, you have made up your mind to start your break for CAT prep by June this year then you should do more than just prepare for the CAT.
 Else as discussed above, interviewers will have a great time turning you over on both sides on a red-hot grill.

 In all the cases where my students have successfully made it to a top b-school despite a break of 8 to 10 months by the time they faced their interviews, the students had taken up things to improve their skills and profile.